brightspot/react-examples/graphql-schema-versioning/README.md

 export default MovieComponent
 ```

-Now that those changes have been made, we can move on.
 From the `graphql-schema-versioning/app` directory run:

 ```sh
 yarn codegen
 ```

-The `graphql-schema-versioning/app/src/generated.ts` file has been updated containing the new schema and field types.
-With this, the front-end application can run once again with no errors.
+The `graphql-schema-versioning/app/src/generated.ts` file is updated containing the new schema and field types.
+The front-end application can run once again with no errors.

 ## Try it yourself